 This article is written specifically for replacing old gravel with Estes Marine Sand.
-Some of the specifics in this article may not apply to you if you are not making this particular replacement, but the overall process is exactly the same.
+Some of the specifics in this article may not apply to you if you are not making this particular replacement, but the overall process is still the same.

-Replace All of the Substrate at the Same Time:
+Replace All of the Substrate at the Same Time

 The idea behind doing it in sections is to avoid removing too much of the nitrifying bacteria at one time.
 However, the bacteria live in your filter, not evenly throughout the tank.
 Effectively all of the bacteria are in the filter.
-I know this because many times I have moved entire setups from one tank to another (usually as part of an upgrade in the size of the tank) and moved the fish, filter, and nothing else, and I have not had any issues with the tank uncycling or going through a mini-cycle or anything like that.
+I know this because countless times I have moved entire setups from one tank to another (usually as part of an upgrade in the size of the tank) and moved the fish, filter, and nothing else, and I have not had any issues with the tank uncycling or going through a mini-cycle or anything like that.
 I have done this over and over and not once had a tank thrown out of balance because of this.
-By moving the fish (the entire bioload) and the filter (the bacteria for that entire bioload) at the same time the new setup was instantly cycled for that exact bioload of fish.
-Removing the entire substrate can stir up all sorts of debris and waste so it is still a good idea to do an extra water change or two in the week following such a release of extra nutrients.
+I know this is the exact opposite of what people on forums will tell, they’re wrong.
+Ask them if they’ve ever tried it, they will say “Of course not, it would take out all your beneficial bacteria.”
+So I ask, if they’re so right, why hasn’t that ever happened in tanks when I’ve swapped out the entire substrate all at once?
+It’s theoretical.
+It’s well-intentioned, but it’s completely baseless (which is way too common in our hobby).
+By moving the fish (the entire bioload) and the filter (the bacteria for that entire bioload) at the same time, the new setup will instantly cycle for that exact bioload of fish.
+Removing the entire substrate can stir up all sorts of debris and waste, so it is still a good idea to do an extra water change or two in the week following such a release of extra nutrients.

-Do Not Take the Fish Out:
+Do Not Take the Fish Out

 Many people feel the need to remove the fish during a substrate replacement.
 This is not necessary and will actually be more stressful for the fish.
-This is not to say that keeping them in the tank isn’t stressful, but taking them out, letting them sit in buckets for an hour or two while you work, letting the buckets cool, letting them sit in buckets which usually aren’t aerated, then having to acclimate them back to their own tank is simply more stressful.
+This is not to say that keeping them in the tank isn’t stressful, but taking them out, letting them sit in buckets for an hour or two (or longer) while you work, letting the buckets cool, letting them sit in buckets which usually aren’t aerated, then having to acclimate them back to their own tank is simply more stressful.
 Leave them in the tank.
 While you scoop out the old substrate or get the new sand to settle at one end, they will hang out at the other end.

-Vacuum the Old Gravel:
+Vacuum the Old Gravel

-Removing the Old Gravel:
+Remove the Old Gravel

-Adding the New Sand:
+Adding the New Sand

-Once you have the gravel out you can let the tank sit still for a few minutes and any debris that settles to the bottom can quickly and easily be vacuumed out before you pile sand on top of it.
-I usually do a half and half mix of black and white sand.
+Once you have the gravel out, you can let the tank sit still for a few minutes and any debris that settles to the bottom can quickly and easily be vacuumed out before you pile sand on top of it.
+I usually do a half-and-half mix of black and white sand.
 I usually stand all the bags of sand upright in the box, cut off a corner on each one, then add the sand one bag at a time alternating between black and white.
 I don’t want to add all the white then add all the black, it will be harder to mix completely.

 Estes Marine Sand may discolor the water a little, but it is minimal and will clear up within a day or so, especially with a water change.
 It requires no cleaning or rinsing before being added to the tank.